 Where are Taxi-Meters located?

 Taxi meters are just outside domestic or international terminals.
-Taxi-meter counter is easy to spot and is open until last flight.
+The taxi-meter counter is easy to spot and is open until the last flight.
 It is a little cheaper than the airport limousine, but there is an airport surcharge of 100 baht to add to the meter.
 A taxi from Phuket airport to Patong beach costs about 600 baht + 100 baht airport fee.
 As usual in Thailand, make sure your taxi driver turns on the meter when leaving.
 It doesn’t seem to happen anymore but better be sure to avoid endless bargains!

 2. Airport Limousine

 Airport limousines are newer, cleaner, more comfortable cars.
 They ‘usually’ drive safer than taxi meters and are not that expensive since you don’t have to add the airport fee.
 Drivers often speak decent English and will not try to sell you a tour or excursion on the way to your hotel.
 The Airport limousine counters are inside the terminals, usually just outside the baggage claims.
 You won’t miss them since they will undoubtedly call you “Hello sir, you want a taxi?’.
-Sounds pushy but they are legit.
+It sounds pushy, but they are legit.

 Prices are displayed, but the board showing the fares is long and can be confusing.
 It seems more expensive than taxi-meters, but you get to reach your hotel in a Camry that smells good.
 Note that the same counter also provides shared mini-vans at reasonable prices.

 The image on the right shows the fare for transfers from the airport to your destination.
-1st column is for a limousine, 2nd column is to rent an entire mini-van (not to confuse with the shared mini-bus in the next section)
+1st column is for a limousine; 2nd column is to rent an entire mini-van (not to confuse with the shared mini-bus in the next section)

 A shared minibus is the best value for money

 The shared minibus is the best value for money if you are travelling on a budget as the price is about 200 baht per person.
-On the downside, it will, of course, take longer to reach your hotel: you need to wait for the van to be full, which can be up to 10 passengers and if you are unlucky, your hotel will be the last on the list, and they will have to drop off every other passenger before you.
+On the downside, it will, of course, take longer to reach your hotel: you need to wait for the van to be full, which can be up to 10 passengers, and if you are unlucky, your hotel will be the last on the list, and they will have to drop off every other passenger before you.

-You could believe that those minivans also drive slower than cars, but that’s not the case, they drive fast, often too quickly.
+You could believe that those minivans also drive slower than cars, but that’s not the case; they drive fast, often too quickly.